Skip to Content

 Luštica

 Nestled in the southwestern corner of Montenegro, Luštica is not an island but we feel it deserves an honorable mention here because this gorgeous strip of land that effectively cuts Kotor off from the Adriatic Sea and the atmosphere on Luštica feels very islandy (if that makes sense).
-Since medieval times, this peninsula was a coveted piece of real estate, frequently changing hands between empires, and even witnessing occasional piratical escapades.
+Since medieval times, this peninsula was a coveted piece of real estate, frequently changing hands between empires, and even witnessing occasional pirate attacks.

 Travel Tips For Island Hopping In Montenegro